plgd-dev/doc/content/en/docs/configuration/m2m-oauth-server.md

 weight: 10
 ---

-Machine to Machine OAuth Server(M2M OAuth Server) is used for generate API tokens to access the plgd services by another services.
-These tokens is acquired via client credentials flow with client assertion type JWT or secret in case of service.
+Machine to Machine OAuth Server (M2M OAuth Server) is used to generate API tokens to access the plgd services by other services.
+These tokens are acquired via client credentials flow with client assertion type JWT or secret in the case of service.

 ## Docker Image